link1905/system-design-101/content/docs/data-persistence/sql-database/query-optimization.md

 However, when it’s not commonly queried, partitioning can degrade performance because:

 - Table scans now require accessing multiple partitions (increasing I/O).
-- Updates that modify the partitioning column involve moving records between tables — typically slower than simple in-place updates
+- Updates that modify the partitioning column involve moving records between tables, typically slower than simple in-place updates

 ## Denormalization

-The final strategy is **Denormalization** — manually restructuring tables by adding aggregated columns to avoid repetitive joins or calculations.
+The final strategy is **Denormalization**, manually restructuring tables by adding aggregated columns to avoid repetitive joins or calculations.

 For example, given `Student` and `SubjectParticipation` tables,